prisma/prisma1/docs/1.8/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/02-Docker.md

 ### Hard resetting the Docker environment

-If your local prisma cluster is in an unrecoverable state, the easiest option might be to completely reset it.
+If your local prisma1 cluster is in an unrecoverable state, the easiest option might be to completely reset it.
 Be careful as **these commands will reset all data** in your local Prisma server (including deployed Prisma APIs).

 ```sh
 docker-compose kill